 All About Tendonitis or Tendinitis

 Tendonitis or tendinitis refers to the same condition.
 It is an inflammation or swelling of tendons.
-Most common cause of tendonitis or tendinitis is an overuse injury.
-Before we get too in-depth into tendonitis and care needed, let’s briefly review what a tendon is.
+The most common cause of tendonitis or tendinitis is an overuse injury.
 Tendons are a type of tissue bands that attach muscle to bone.
 When the muscles contract, the tendons help move the joints and bones.
 Tendons can injure due to numerous reasons.
 Tendons can be large, or small, like the delicate, miniature bands in the hands, like the thick cords that anchor the calf or thigh muscles.

 What Causes Tendon Pain?